Deeprosh/Jenkins/README.md

 6. Choose an appropriate instance type.
 7. Create or select an existing key pair.
 8. Configure the Security Group.
+9. Configure your internet gateway as well which should be attached to your VPC else it wont let you connect with anything.(This is the biggest challenge i faced when connecting to EC2 instance)

 ### Recommended Inbound Rules